lutianzhou001/aa-sdk/README.md

 ## Introduction
 a generic smart account SDK that can be used to interact with okx smart account v3 and later.
 Developed with viem.sh to minimize the package

-☑️one-click to create an modular smart account
+✅️one-click to create a modular smart account
-☑️batch modular smart account creation
+✅️batch modular smart account creation
-☑️only focus on the calldata logic, will do everything for you to set the gas price, nonce, etc.
+✅️only focus on the calldata logic, will do everything for you to set the gas price, nonce, etc.
+✅local calculation instead of on chain querying

 ## install dependencies
 ```bash